-Q9: I dispose unredeemed pledge through a tender exercise.
+- Q8.
+I dispose unredeemed pledge through a tender exercise.
 In the tender process, I sell tender forms to the public.
-Is the sale of the tender form subject to GST?

-A9: Yes, the sale is subject to GST at the standard rate.

-Q10: I charge a service charge of 1% on the sales price for a disposal of a pledge.
-Is the service charge subject to GST?

-A10: Yes, it is subject to GST at the standard rate.
+Is the sale of the tender form subject to GST? - A8.
+Yes, the sale is subject to GST at a standard rate. - Q9.
+I charge a service charge of 1% on the sales price for a disposal of a pledge.
+Is the service charge subject to GST? - A9.
+Yes, it is subject to GST at a standard rate.